confluentinc/jmx-monitoring-stacks/README.md

 # How to run with cp-demo

-This repo is intended to be run specifically with [cp-demo](https://github.com/confluentinc/cp-demo).
+This repo is intended to be run specifically with [Confluent cp-demo](https://github.com/confluentinc/cp-demo).
 Make sure you have enough system resources on the local host to run this.
 Verify in the advanced Docker preferences settings that the memory available to Docker is at least 8 GB (default is 2 GB).